XingruiWang/superclevr-3D-question/image_generation/README.md

 ### 2. Split the scene file.

-In order the re-render the each object one by one and compute their occlusions in the future, here we need to create the scene files fro each of them, so they can be rendered witht the same image generation code.
+In order to add occlusion relationship into the annotations, we will re-render the each object one by one and compute their occlusions in the future.
+Here we need to create the scene files for each of them, to render them independently in the scene.

 ```
 python add_occlusion_mask/split_scenes.py \